Bridge results - Salmon Arm Observer

 Bridge results

 The results for Wednesday, Aug.
-17 are as follows: first place Rose Mitchell & Dan Quilty, second place Jane Dale & Carol McNabb and third place Jim Allison & Rick Warnecke.
+24 are as follows: first place Jack Ashenbrenner & Vicki Coe, second place Carol McNabb & Dave Duncan and third place Betty & Fred Bergman.

 We encourage an open exchange of ideas on this story's topic, but we ask you to follow our guidelines for respecting community standards.
 Personal attacks, inappropriate language, and off-topic comments may be removed, and comment privileges revoked, per our Terms of Use.
 Please see our FAQ if you have questions or concerns about using Facebook to comment.